Steve Urkel: Portrayal

 Steve Urkel embodies the stereotype of a socially inept intellectual who means well but often messes things up.
 Despite his intelligence, his actions often come across as clumsy and foolish.
 He is fiercely protective of and obsessed with Laura Winslow, and this admiration extends to the rest of the Winslow family.
 His attempts to help the Winslows often go awry.
 This puts him at odds with the family patriarch, Carl, who routinely throws Urkel out of his house.

 Later episodes suggest that Steve's attachment to the Winslows stems from his bad relationship with his own family.
 Urkel often hints that most of his relatives, including his (never seen) parents, despise him and refuse to associate with him.
 This culminates in the two moving to Russia without him, and Urkel moving in with the Winslows.
 The show's plots reveal that Steve has at least four relatives who care about him.
 They are Uncle Ernie, Uncle Cecil (who, despite his gambling problems, visits the Urkel home to keep an eye on him), Aunt Oona from Altoona (played by singer Donna Summer), who is like a mother to him, and cousin Myrtle.
-In the series finale, Steve is non-bothered when he tells Laura that his parents won't be able to attend their wedding because their favorite episode of The Mod Squad will be airing in Russia, and later responds to Carl talking about how proud he is of his future son-in-law by saying "Thanks, Dad."
+In the series finale, Steve responds to Carl talking about how proud he is of his future son-in-law by saying "Thanks, Dad."

 Urkel dresses unfashionably and is most commonly seen wearing suspenders, brightly colored shirts, and high-water pants.
 His hobbies include polka dancing and accordion playing.
 His motor vehicle of choice is a tiny European microcar, an Isetta.
 Unlike his friends, he is not interested in popular culture or sports, although he enjoys playing basketball and attempts to join the school team.
 This causes Myra to be attracted to Urkel but he shows little interest in her, mainly due to her stalker behavior.

 While he is unpopular with his schoolmates, Urkel is a brilliant student and is on a first-name basis with his teachers.
 He is a genius inventor, and his fantastical but unreliable gadgets (including a transformation device and a time machine) are central to many Family Matters plots and gags, especially during later seasons.

 Urkel sometimes breaks the law as a result of peer pressure.
 He is depicted learning the consequences when finding himself in situations outside of his control.